bykwok/HTML-CSS-Projects/README.md

 # HTML-CSS-Projects
-This repository is for my HTML and CSS Projects.
+This repository contains my HTML and CSS Projects.